Duvenhage virus

-Duvenhage lyssavirus (DUVV) is a member of the genus Lyssavirus, which also contains the rabies virus.
+Duvenhage virus (DUVV) is a member of the genus Lyssavirus, which also contains the rabies virus.
 The virus was discovered in 1970, when a South African farmer (after whom the virus is named) died of a rabies-like encephalitic illness, after being bitten by a bat.
 In 2006, Duvenhage virus killed a second person, when a man was scratched by a bat in North West Province, South Africa, 80 km from the 1970 infection.
 He developed a rabies-like illness 27 days after the bat encounter, and died 14 days after the onset of illness.
 A 34-year-old woman who died in Amsterdam on December 8, 2007, was the third recorded fatality.
 She had been scratched on the nose by a small bat while travelling through Kenya in October 2007, and was admitted to hospital four weeks later with rabies-like symptoms.

 Microbats are believed to be the natural reservoir of Duvenhage virus.
-It has been isolated twice from insectivorous bats, in 1981 from Miniopterus schreibersi, and in 1986 from Nycteris thebaica, and the virus is closely related to another bat-associated lyssavirus endemic to Africa, Lagos bat lyssavirus.
+It has been isolated twice from insectivorous bats, in 1981 from Miniopterus schreibersi, and in 1986 from Nycteris thebaica, and the virus is closely related to another bat-associated lyssavirus endemic to Africa, Lagos bat virus.